 Based on information filed with the SEC as of the most recent practicable date, this table shows the number and percentage of shares beneficially owned by owners of more than five percent of the outstanding shares of the stock of the Company at December 31, 2006.
 The number and percentage of shares beneficially owned is based on 175,571,663 shares outstanding as of December 31, 2006.

-No. of Percent

-5% Owners Shares of Class

-FMR Corp.(1) 24,623,117 14.03%

-82 Devonshire Street

-Boston, MA 02109
+5% Owners FMR Corp.(1) 82 Devonshire Street Boston, MA 02109 No. of Shares 24,623,117